Schedule Webhooks from Next.js

 Serverless functions are stateless.
-You cannot use setTimeout, node-schedule, or in-process workers in a Next.js app deployed to Vercel or any serverless environment — the function exits after the response and any timers are lost.
+You cannot use setTimeout, node-schedule, or in-process workers in a Next.js app deployed to Vercel or any serverless environment.
+The function exits after the response and any timers are lost.

 Install